Optimal control with reset-renewable resources: Conclusions.

 \section{Conclusions.}

 In this paper we focused on computational methods for optimal control of budget-constrained problems with resets.
 In the deterministic case on graphs, we explained how such problems can be solved by noniterative (label-setting) methods.
-We then introduced new fast iterative methods, suitable for both deterministic and stochastic problems on graphs, as well as for continuous deterministic budget reset problems.
-Throughout, we utilized the causal properties of the value function to make sure that dynamic programming equations are solved efficiently on the new extended domain.
-In the appendix we also describe an iterative algorithm on the original (non-extended) domain for solving a related simpler problem of finding the budget-reset-``reachable'' parts of the state space.
+We then introduced new fast iterative methods, suitable for \iffullversion both deterministic and stochastic problems on graphs, \else problems on graphs \fi as well as for continuous deterministic budget reset problems.
+Throughout, we utilized the causal properties of the value function to make sure that dynamic programming equations are solved efficiently on the new extended domain. \iffullversion In the appendix we also describe an iterative algorithm on the original (non-extended) domain for solving a related simpler problem of finding the budget-reset-``reachable'' parts of the state space. \else Connections to stochastic shortest path problems on graphs are also highlighted in the expanded version of this manuscript \cite{Unsafe_full_version}. \fi